-- Planning for education for children on release from custody is inadequate. - Over two thirds of children in custody have special educational needs which can include learning difficulties, speech, language and communication difficulties, and social, emotional and mental health problems.
-These needs are often mislabelled, unrecognised and unmet. - Many children in custody who need Education, Health and Care plans do not have them. - Education, Health and Care plans for children in custody are often poor-quality and the support specified in them is often not provided. - For children with special educational needs, the emphasis is on their post-detention needs and not the support they need while in custody. - Law and practice around education in custody for children, including those with special educational needs, is not equivalent to that in the community. - Legal protections and frameworks should be
+- Educational provision in prisons and secure training centres is woefully inadequate for children in both quantity and quality. - Planning for education for children on release from custody is inadequate. - Over two thirds of children in custody have special educational needs which can include learning difficulties, speech, language and communication difficulties, and social, emotional and mental health problems.
+These needs are often mislabelled, unrecognised and unmet. - Many children in custody who need Education, Health and Care plans do not have them. - Education, Health and Care plans for children in custody are often poor-quality and the support specified in them is often not provided. - For children with special educational needs, the emphasis is on their post-detention needs and not the support they need while in custody. - Law and practice around education in custody for children, including those with special educational needs, is not equivalent to that in the community. - · Legal protections and frameworks should be

-- At present, the rights of children with special educational needs in custody are watered down.
+- strengthened to ensure that children have the same educational entitlements and provision in custody and in the community. - At present, the rights of children with special educational needs in custody are watered down.
 Young people in custody and their parents can only bring appeals related to special educational needs in a limited set of circumstances and very rarely bring cases to the First-tier Tribunal (Special Educational Needs and Disability). - The protections that do exist for children in custody are not being adhered to. - More should be done to ensure that children in custody receive their educational entitlements within the existing framework and laws: this guide outlines the steps which practitioners need to take to achieve this. - As a minimum professionals working with children in and at risk of prison need to be aware of the rights in this guide, take active steps to ensure they are realised and support children to challenge failures to respect and protect their rights to education.